 After visits to the mansion and temple we take a rickshaw ride around the city wall with a visit to the eerie Confucius forest.
 The forest is studded with tombs and graves of Kong family members dating back some centuries.
 Anyone with the surname Kong can still be buried here today.
 Evening stroll through the colourful night market.

 Overnight: Qufu | Breakfast

 Qufu – Bu Yang village - Mt Tai Shan – Jinan.
 A short drive leads us to Bu Yang Village.
 The principles of Communism and communal work and land ownership are somewhat still in place here.
 We stop for a light lunch at Mr Peng’s (one of the party officials) home.
 Seated around the family’s low to the ground lazy Susan, Mrs Peng serves up local dishes and copious bottles of beer.
 This is real village life!
 A short stroll leads us to the village prep-school, where we step into the class room to be swarmed by the mass of 5 year olds all vying for our attention.

 Later we drive to Mt Tai Shan, perhaps the holiest of the five Chinese holy mountains devoted to Taoism.
 There are more than 6000 steps to the summit, streams of pilgrims take the challenge, we take the cable car.
 With stunning scenery and many ancient temples dotting the slopes we visit Heaven Street, Cloud Bridge and the Jade Emperor’s temple.
 A short drive to Jinan.

 Overnight: Jinan | Breakfast, Lunch

 Saturday.
-Tour ends after breakfast and included onward transfer to airport.
+Tour ends after breakfast and included onward transfer to Beijing Capital Airport.